 - Session Title: Provide a session title in fewer than 10 words.
 Please try to include keywords, topics, and game titles covered by your talk.

-- Track, Format, and Audience Level
+- Track, Format, and Delivery Format

 - Presentation Outline: You have approximately 500 words to outline and describe to the GDC Advisory Board what your talk will be about, and why it will be interesting to GDC attendees.
 This is not the abstract for your talk for the printed program, it is not meant for attendees to read, it is not a teaser, and it is not a place for cute wordplay.
 It is for you to describe concretely and succinctly what is compelling about your talk, share supporting data, and provide an outline of your presentation to the Advisory Board, a group of people who have probably read 250 of these descriptions by the time they get to yours.
 Do not tease with something like, "My lecture will reveal amazing findings about how people play puzzle platformers," instead say, "We have found 90% of people only play puzzle platformers while eating pepperoni pizza," or whatever your amazing finding actually is.
 If you need more than 500 words to describe your lecture in this way, you can upload supplemental materials (.doc, .pdf, .txt) to your submission.

 - Speaker Biography, Game Credits, Speaker History and Twitter username

 - Session Description: In 100-150-words, provide a concise description of your session as you would have it appear on the GDC website.
 Write in 3rd person, present tense.

 - Attendee Takeaway: In 50-words or less, tell us what attendees will gain from this presentation.
 Be specific by giving concrete examples and remember that GDC attendees are experts in their field.
 Do not use bullet points, write in 3rd person present tense.